Lyle Thompson: 2019 discrimination incident

 "I am deeply sorry for my insensitive statements during last night's game.
 My words were poorly chosen and were not intended as racially motivated.
 I understand the profound hurt my words have caused.
 I offer my sincere apology.
 My words do not reflect my personal beliefs, but represent a lack of knowledge on heritage and history."

 In accordance with the league administrative decision, Hill has since not returned to announcing.

-Major Series Lacrosse: 2023, 2024
+Major Series Lacrosse: 2023 - Present

 Thompson played for the Six Nations Chiefs of the Major Series Lacrosse League in the 2023 season, winning that season's MVP award and the championship.
 The Chiefs won the championship again in the 2024 season, with Lyle winning the finals MVP award.
+In 2025, the Chiefs won the championship again.